collier-watkins/FLYP-Pi-Repo/documentation/README.md

 Use the script provided in `package.json` called `package-linux`.
 This will generate a packaged version of the app for armv7l for our Raspberry Pi.
+> You will need to change the **arch** flag value for different architectures.
+> For instance, when a 64-bit version of Raspbian is released, both the packaging
+> and installer commands will need `arm64` as the arch flag value.

 ``` console
 $ npm run package-linux